Wekiva Falls RV Resort Spring

 The History Of Wekiva Falls

 Wekiva Falls was founded in the 1960s.
 Ideally located between Daytona Beach and Orlando, it was the perfect spot for a retreat away from the city.
-Back in the day, Orlando used to rely on citrus and cattle for its economy before Walt Disney arrived in the 1970s.
+Back in the day, Orlando relied on citrus and cattle for its economy before Walt Disney arrived in the 1970s.

-The founders realized that Orlando was overgrowing.
-Because of this, they decided to establish a large camping area close to the tourist places and not to the annoying city noises.
+The founders realized that Orlando was growing too fast.
+Because of this, they decided to establish a large camping area close to the tourist attractions, away from the annoying city noise.

-In a nutshell, Wekiva Falls was created to offer a place for people who want to escape the hustle and bustle of the city but want to be close enough to visit theme parks like Disney or Universal Studios.
+In a nutshell, Wekiva Falls was created to offer a place for people who want to escape the hustle and bustle of the city while staying close enough to visit theme parks like Disney or Universal Studios.

 The Location Of Wekiva Falls